 How to Make a Pizza Crust

 I have a recipe that I was given to me by a friend's Mom in New Jersey.
-It is quick, easy and I let the dough rest while I prepare the other ingredients.
+I think New Jersey has the best pizza.
+My friend's Mom was a fabulous cook, especially with all things Italian.
+This dough recipe is quick and easy.
+You will probably have the ingredients on hand.
+When it becomes time to let the dough rest I prepare the other ingredients.

 Make the Pizza

-Collect the ingredients to put on top of your dough.
-Shred the cheese and cut vegetables and meats into bite size pieces.
+This is your pizza!
 Use what ever you like, be creative.
 Remember, if you use sauce, it does not just have to be tomato based.
 The sauce can be BBQ, Alfredo or salsa, to name a few...it all depends on what you want it to taste like.